logo smalltips | rivers | book | other

 The Río Cuilco, aka the upper Grijalva, is the final free-flowing stretch of whitewater before it enters a series of dams and reservoirs on the lower Grijalva, Chiapas' mammoth engineering project.
 (A whole lot more whitewater lies upstream in Guatemala, described here.)
 The river was the scene of massive flooding in 2005 during Hurricane Stan, and left a wide bare riverbed that is now starting to grow back in.

-Flow Notes: There is an on-line gage downstream at San Miguel (below the confluence with the Río Independencia), linked to below.
+Flow Notes: There is an online gauge downstream at San Miguel (below the confluence with the Río Independencia), linked to below.
 My impressions are with 2500 cfs.
 Here I also show historical data near the TO from INEGI:

 Accommodations: Frontera Comalapa has several budget hotel options.